 - Compensatory damages for all economic losses resulting from the accident, both immediate and future.
 This includes your medical expenses incurred immediately after the accident and the medical expenses you are likely to incur in the future if your injuries require ongoing treatment.
 Your compensatory damages can also include the lost income for the time you must spend home from work while you recover.
 If your injuries are severe enough to prevent you from returning to work in the future, you can claim compensation for the future income you would have reasonably expected to earn had your injury not occurred.
 Other compensatory damages can include the cost of your damaged or destroyed bicycle and other personal property lost in the accident.

 - Noneconomic damages for pain and suffering.
-This may sound like it would be difficult to assign a monetary value, but your El Dorado bicycle accidents attorney will help you determine an appropriate amount based on the severity of your injuries and the amount of compensatory damages your accident caused.
+This may sound like it would be difficult to assign a monetary value, but your El Dorado bicycle accident attorney will help you determine an appropriate amount based on the severity of your injuries and the number of compensatory damages your accident caused.
 For example, if you incurred $50,000 in medical expenses and developed a permanent disability from your bicycle accident, your attorney may multiply your medical expenses by a factor of one to five to determine a reasonable amount of pain and suffering compensation to claim in your case.

-- Punitive damages, which are awarded at the discretion of the judge overseeing your case.
+- Punitive damages, are awarded at the discretion of the judge overseeing your case.
 A judge will award punitive damages if a defendant intentionally hit the plaintiff or otherwise acted outside the scope of standard negligence.
 The amount the defendant must pay in punitive damages is typically dependent on their personal finances; wealthy defendants pay significantly more in punitive damages than defendants with limited assets.

 When you choose an experienced El Dorado Hills bicycle accident attorney to represent your claim, you could secure much more compensation for your damages than you initially expected.
 When you choose The Law Office of Black & DePaoli, PC to represent your bicycle accident claim in El Dorado Hills, we will do everything we can to ensure you maximize your recovery as much as California state law allows.